FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/generating-historical-context-information-sth-comet.md

 ![occur aggregation](Images/occur.png)

 In the picture we can see that for the hour 11:00 and minute 58 we have only 1 sample that has occurred.
-Whereas, for the hour 12:00 and minute 1 we have 3 samples that have been occurred.
+Whereas, for the hour 12:00 and minute 1 we have 3 samples that have occurred.

 ### Retrieve the Sum